 There was, in fact, no ban on citizens joining the auxiliaries, and, as time progressed and the number of citizens grew, that particular distinction between legions and auxiliary units faded.
 It disappeared completely when, in 212, by what is known as the Constitutio Antoniniana, Caracalla conferred Roman citizenship on all of the Empire’s free people.

-The structure of the Late Roman army was the result of reforms instituted by Constantine (306–337), which built on the reforms of Diocletian (284–305), which, in turn, built on lessons learned during the, so-called, Third-Century Crisis.
-The upshot of this evolutionary process was that the army was divided into two main elements: the comitatenses (mobile field-armies) and the limitanei (frontier troops).
-(The term limitanei is first attested in 363: Theodosian Code XII, 1.56) The commander of the frontier forces in a particular region, which could range over more than a single province, had the title dux (duke) or sometimes, rather grander, comes (count).
-Cavalry units of the comitatenses were commanded by the magister equitum, infantry units by the magister peditum.
-When a small field-army was assembled for a particular campaign, it was commanded by a comes.
+The structure of the Late Roman army was the result of reforms instituted by Constantine (306–337), which built on the reforms of Diocletian (284–305), which, in turn, built on lessons learned during the Third-Century Crisis.
+The upshot of this evolutionary process was that the army was divided into two main elements: the comitatenses (mobile field-army) and the limitanei (permanent frontier-troops).
+(The term limitanei is first attested in 363: Theodosian Code XII, 1.56.)
+The commander of the limitanei in a particular region, which could range over more than a single province, had the title dux (duke) or sometimes, rather grander, comes (count).
+When a detachment of the comitatenses was assembled for a particular mission, it would be commanded by a comes.

 In the Notitia Dignitatum (Register of Dignitaries) – a list of Roman civil and military posts, compiled round-about 400 (its precise date and purpose are subjects of much debate) – the limitanei of Britain are under the command of two officers: the dux Britanniarum (duke of the Britains) and the comes litoris Saxonici (count of the Saxon Shore).

 Under the dux Britanniarum are listed thirty-seven units – dotted about what is now northern England, and on Hadrian’s Wall.
-The bases of the first fourteen units – appearing before those categorized as “along the line of the wall” – feature in an illustration representing the duke’s command (right).
-The list begins with the Sixth Legion (i.e. Legio VI Victrix), commanded by a prefect.
-Its base is not actually named by the Notitia, but presumably it was York, which had been the Sixth’s HQ since c.122.
+The bases of the first fourteen units – appearing before those categorized as “along the line of the wall” – feature in an illustration representing the duke’s command (rightabove).
+The list begins with the Sixth Legion, commanded by a prefect.
+Its base is not actually named by the Notitia, but presumably it was York, which had been HQ of the the Sixth (i.e. Legio VI Victrix) since c.122.
 The dux Britanniarum himself was probably also based at York.
 (Under the heading “along the line of the wall”, are listed units occupying forts along Hadrian’s Wall – from east to west, and including Vindolanda – but then, without a further heading, are another seven units which are all evidently in the wider north-west of England.
 Not all the forts in the duke’s command are certainly identified.)

 The comes litoris Saxonici has command over nine forts – ranged round the south-east coastline, and known as Saxon Shore forts.
 Why this particular officer had the elevated title of comes is not obvious – perhaps the command originally included the Gallic as well as the British side of the Channel.
 The unit occupying the fort at Richborough is named as the Second Augusta Legion, commanded by a prefect.
 Richborough is only a fraction of the size of II Augusta’s erstwhile fortress at Caerleon, so the new unit was clearly much smaller than the old legion.